-2.120 Some new developments will require localised improvements such as junction improvements or minor links roads.

-2.121 In terms of major sites in and around Stevenage:

-- The land to the west of Stevenage (within the Borough boundary) can be accessed using existing routes under the motorway at Bessemer Drive and Meadway.
-Beyond any minor modifications or upgrades ~ such as signalising the Meadway junction ~ this scheme does not in itself necessitate any major new schemes; - The land to the north of Stevenage has a frontage onto the B197 North Road and no major highway works are envisaged beyond those which will be secured through legal agreements; - The sites to the south-east of Stevenage will require the creation of a new access from the A602, consistent with the Mobility Strategy.
+- 2.39 The most recent modelling run includes the implications of 3,100 homes to the west of Stevenage in North Hertfordshire.
+North Hertfordshire's 'Preferred Options' local plan 'safeguards' this land for long-term development.
+It is presently anticipated that the significant majority of this site would not be developed before 2031.
+The modelling may therefore incorporate a certain amount of traffic generation that is unlikely to be realised within the current plan period. - 2.40 In addition to schemes specifically identified within the transport modelling, some new developments will require localised improvements such as junction improvements or minor links roads. - 2.41 In terms of major sites in and around Stevenage: - The land to the west of Stevenage (within the Borough boundary) can be accessed using existing routes under the motorway at Bessemer Drive and Meadway.
+Beyond any minor modifications or upgrades ~ such as signalising the Meadway junction ~ this scheme does not in itself necessitate any major new schemes; - The land to the north of Stevenage has a frontage onto the B197 North Road and no major highway works are envisaged beyond those which will be secured through legal agreements; - The sites to the south-east of Stevenage will require the creation of a new roundabout access from the A602.
 This can be delivered within existing public land ownership.
-Work to date has assumed a cost of £1m; while - Sites within the town centre will utilise the existing road network, albeit that alterations to the road network ~ especially on Lytton Way around the station ~ are being considered to deliver wider regeneration benefits. - Any such schemes will be identified through pre-application negotiations with the highway authority and Stevenage Borough Council / or Transport Assessments submitted alongside planning applications.
+Work to date has assumed a cost of £1m; while - Sites within the town centre will utilise the existing road network, albeit that alterations to the road network ~ especially on Lytton Way around the station ~ are being considered to deliver wider regeneration benefits. - Any such schemes will be identified through pre-application negotiations with the highway authority and / or Transport Assessments submitted alongside planning applications.

-2.122 Funding for these schemes will be realised from a number of sources.
+- 2.42 Funding for these schemes will (need to) be realised from a number of sources.
 Approximate costings for most of the schemes identified are included within the relevant plans or strategies.
-These are detailed, where possible, within the Delivery Schedule towards the end of this plan.

-2.123 The A602 corridor improvements scheme is one of two LTB priority schemes currently being progressed.
+These are detailed, where possible, within the Delivery Schedule towards the end of this plan. - 2.43 The A602 corridor improvements scheme is one of two LTB priority schemes currently being progressed.
 In October 2014, the Local Transport Body approved a package of £19.4m to implement the proposals.
 This represents full funding for the scheme and has been secured from a combination of the LTB funding allocation and the LEP Growth Deal.
-The County Council will seek planning permission in 2016.
+The County Council will seek planning permission in 2015.
 Subject to this, construction would begin in 2017 with scheme completion in 2019.
-No further contributions towards this scheme will be required from new development.

-2.124 The other schemes in the Inter Urban Route Strategy have a combined indicative cost of £20.2m.
+No further contributions towards this scheme will be required from new development. - 2.44 The other schemes in the Inter Urban Route Strategy have a combined indicative cost of £20.2m. - 2.45 The LTB has identified a 'phase 2' scheme to provide additional capacity in the long-term as a possible future scheme.
+At present, it is assumed that, given the costs involved, any such scheme would be identified and funded through the same processes (or any relevant successors).